 Departmental Profiles provide a detailed account of each academic department within the Springfield campus.
 The five-year information describes the types and headcounts of personnel, counts of majors by program and completions by program, credit hour production in the department's courses, credit hour costs, and a variety of productivity descriptors.
 The data available represents 2003-2009.

-Data is provided on teaching workloads, instructional costs and productivity by academic discipline for Missouri State and comparisons to other institutions participating in the University of Delaware National Study of Instructional Costs and Productivity.
-Delaware Comparison Report-Study of Cost and Productivity Percent of Student Credit Hours (SCH) and Organized Class Sections (OCS) by Faculty Category and SCH per Full-Time Equivalent (FTE) Instructional Faculty; 2006 & 2007.
-Delaware Cost Report-variables national study of instructional costs and productivity-norms by comprehensive Carnegie classification; FY05-06;FY06-07.
+Data are provided on teaching workloads, instructional costs, and productivity by academic discipline for Missouri State and comparisons to other institutions participating in the University of Delaware National Study of Instructional Costs and Productivity.
+Delaware Comparison Study of Cost and Productivity, Percent of Student Credit Hours (SCH), Organized Class Sections (OCS) by Faculty Category, and SCH per Full-Time Equivalent (FTE) Instructional Faculty.
 Delaware Study Information is updated annually.

 Contains Fall Census enrollment headcount and full-time equivalents for the Springfield and West Plains campuses as well as the MSU System (Fall 2005-Fall 2010).
 Includes fall census student credit hours (SCH) by level – undergraduate and graduate.